 Reach out to influencers who are relevant to your audience so their takeover can drive the right kind of engagement and maximize your visibility on the platform.

 A popular influencer can increase your reach simply by telling their sizeable list of followers to check out their takeover on your brand’s channel.

-If you need some help finding influencers and micro-influencers, we have a guide for that here.
+If you need some help starting out, here’s a guide for finding influencers and micro-influencers.

 Customers and Fans